-In the land of present day Nova Scotia, far across the sea from their homeland, French settlers came in the 17th century to live among the meadows and saltmarsh on the edge of the Bay of Fundy and the Minas Basin.
-They lived peacefully among the local Mi’kmaq peoples around the village of Grand-Pré, draining the marshland with a sophisticated system of channels and dykes to create fertile farmland.
+In the land of present day Nova Scotia, far across the sea from their homeland, French settlers came in the 17th century to live among the meadows and saltmarsh by the Bay of Fundy.
+They made their home among the local Mi’kmaq peoples around the village of Grand-Pré, establishing a distinct Acadian culture in Nova Scotia.
+Using a sophisticated system of channels and dykes the settlers drained the land bordering the Minas basin to create fertile farmland.

 This article may contain affiliate links that provide commission on purchases you make at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The History of the Acadians in Nova Scotia
+The history of Acadian culture in Nova Scotia

 In 1604 the French explorer Samuel de Champlain founded a small colony near the Bay of Fundy in Nova Scotia, with Port Royal becoming the capital of the French claimed lands.
-As more settlers arrived from France, the population grew and the farmers settled through present day Nova Scotia, New Brunswick, Prince Edward Island and Cape Breton Island in a colony of the New France territories of North America that became known as Acadia.
-This part of present day Canada was contested through the 17th and 18th century by both the French and English and by 1710 the English had taken over Port Royal and the lands of Nova Scotia.
+As more settlers arrived from France, the population spread through present day Nova Scotia, New Brunswick, Prince Edward Island and Cape Breton Island.

 Where did the Acadians come from?

 The area of the Annapolis Valley and the Minas basin that we visited on our Nova Scotia trip enjoys a warm microclimate, sheltered by the Blomidon Ridge that overlooks the bay.
-We drove up to the Blomidon lookoff, a point on the escarpment that gives wonderful views over the fertile farmland with a patchwork of fields and vineyards.
-From here we could see across the bay to the town of Wolfville and the Grand-Pré historic site, an area of farmland surrounded on three sides by water that is one of three UNESCO Heritage sites in Nova Scotia.
+We drove up to the Blomidon lookoff, a point on the escarpment that gives wonderful views over the patchwork of fields and vineyards.
+From here we could see across the bay to the town of Wolfville and the Grand-Pré historic site, surrounded on three sides by water.
+This area of Acadian farmland is one of three UNESCO Heritage sites in Nova Scotia.

-The area was settled in the 1680s by the Acadian community of French settlers who drained the salt marsh with dykes that you can still see today, although nothing remains of the two villages of Grand-Pré and Hortonville that once stood in this area.
-Because of the unique farming landscape and the cultural significance of the area as one of the key sites of what became known as the Grand Dérangement, this area was made a UNESCO World Heritage Site in 2012, with an interpretation centre and other memorials that you can visit.
+The area was settled in the 1680s by the Acadian community of French settlers who drained the salt marsh with dykes that you can still see today.
+Now nothing remains of the two villages of Grand-Pré and Hortonville that once stood in this area.
+Because of the unique farming landscape and the cultural significance of the area this area was made a UNESCO World Heritage Site in 2012.
+The expulsion known as the Grand Dérangement is commemorated in an interpretation centre and other memorials that you can visit.

 Why were the Acadians deported?

-On driving around the area, we came across the pretty memorial chapel of Saint-Charles-des-Mines, built on the site of the Catholic church that served the village of Grand-Pré.
-Surrounded by apple orchards and gardens, this chapel was built in 1922 as a monument to the Acadians and although it was not open at the time of our visit, inside you can see information about the events that took place on this site.
+As we drove around the area, we came across the pretty memorial chapel of Saint-Charles-des-Mines, built on the site of the Catholic church that served the village of Grand-Pré.
+Surrounded by apple orchards and gardens, this chapel was built in 1922 as a monument to the Acadians.
+Although it was not open at the time of our visit, inside you can see information about the events that took place on this site.

 In August 1755, a large contingent of British soldiers arrived at the village of Grand-Pré and set up headquarters at the church of Saint-Charles-des-Mines, calling in all the men and boys who were imprisoned there for 5 weeks.
-An order of deportation was announced at the church and ships transported around 2000 Acadians from the area, in the process of which many families were separated and sent on different ships, sometimes never to see each other again.
+An order of deportation was announced at the church and ships transported around 2000 Acadians from the area.
+In the process many families were separated and sent on different ships, sometimes never to see each other again.

 Grand-Pré National Historic Site

-Near the memorial chapel is a visitor and interpretive centre where you can find out more about the history of the Acadians who refused to take an oath of allegiance to the British government and suffered deportation between 1755 and 1762.
+Near the memorial chapel is a visitor and interpretive centre where you can find out more of the history of the Acadians who suffered deportation between 1755 and 1762.
 Because of the trauma created by the Grand Derangement, Grand-Pré is considered a memorial site and has become a destination for Acadians from all over the world to discover their roots.
 The visitor centre houses a multimedia theatre, art gallery, and information about the Acadian history and is surrounded by gardens and a picnic area.

 If you don’t have a car, check out this half day small group tour of the Annapolis Valley that includes a visit to Grand-Pré National Historic Site.

 During the years of war between 1755 and 1762, around 10,000 Acadians were deported from their lands and were dispersed in the American colonies, England and France.
-After 1764 when the war had ended, some of those who had left were allowed to return and settle in Nova Scotia, while others created a new community in Louisiana which formed the Cajun culture, the name being derived from the word Acadian.
+After 1764 when the war had ended, some of those who had left were allowed to return and settle in Nova Scotia.
+Others created a new community in Louisiana which formed the Cajun culture, the name being derived from the word Acadian.